CASE STUDY - Creditsafe

 We also ensured resource tagging good practice became the default by instilling the requirements in code.
 This enhances visibility, clarity and traceability within the cloud-based estate.
 Any member of the team in any location can easily identify individual resources enabling better management, which will underpin operational maturity going forward.
 This also helped reduce overhead for the Creditsafe finance team in chasing cost allocations.

 Our initial workshops identified that Creditsafe’s longer-term goals included setting up a self-service platform for the 100-strong global team of developers and engineers.
-We created the blueprints with this in mind, so they can easily be integrated when the time comes.
+With this in mind, we created the blueprints so they can easily be integrated when the time comes.
 This will enable the team to act with autonomy without compromising important security factors.
 Building on the team’s current skillset, this capability was achieved using Terraform and AzureDevOps pipelines.

 “For the short term we need a fairly rigid, controlled approach to deployments on AWS, but in the longer term we want our developers and engineers to have greater freedom.
-DevOpsGroup has created a framework to enable this without introducing unnecessary risk.”
+[The new] framework enables this without introducing unnecessary risk.”